ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Ditch Docker Desktop and try this faster, lighter tool that will make your life easier!</blockquote>

 <h3>4.
-Connecting Kubernetes K3s cluster to external router using BGP with MetalLB and Nginx Ingress - <a href="https://medium.com/@nikoolayy1/connecting-kubernetes-k3s-cluster-to-external-router-using-bgp-with-metallb-bgp-nginx-as-ingress-9bb767dcecd2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker 101: A Beginner’s Guide to Docker - <a href="https://medium.com/@ebenyemiriam17/docker-101-a-beginners-guide-to-docker-36cf4c2f2959" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikolay Dimitrov`**
+✍️ **posted by `Loni Tande`**

-<blockquote>Kubernetes is container orchestration system that can use different container runtimes like docker to manage and orchestrate containers in…</blockquote>
+<blockquote>I watched a video that said one of the primary causes of imposter syndrome among developers is not knowing how to use Docker.
+I found that…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>